 By no means every motorbike can claim to be the first of its kind.
 One that can is the Suzuki GSX-R750.
-So closely did its looks reflect those of Suzuki\’s \’85 Endurance racer, that it was designated a \’race-replica\’.
+So closely did its looks reflect those of Suzuki’s ’85 Endurance racer, that it was dubbed a ‘race-replica’.
 Performance-wise, too, it did not fall far short.
-145mph on the road was not for the faint-hearted!
+145mph on the road was not for the faint of heart!

-The \’Gixer\’, then, was built to go fast.
-Corners were no obstacle to that mission statement.
-The GSX-R\’s light aluminium frame – and beefed-up forks – made it highly \’flickable\’.
-Powering out of bends, though, needed the rev-needle firmly to the right.
-The GSX-R\’s power-band was uncompromising.
-Low-down \’grunt\’ was not its strong suit.
-Keep the revs up, though, and you were flying.
-When slowing could not be put off any longer, state of the art stoppers responded with relish.
+The ‘Gixer’, then, was built to go fast.
+Corners were no hindrance to that mission statement.
+The GSX-R’s light aluminium frame – and beefed-up forks – rendered it highly ‘flickable’.
+Powering out of bends, though, needed the rev-needle planted firmly to the right.
+The GSX-R’s power-band was uncompromising.
+Low-down ‘grunt’ was not its strong suit.
+Keep the revs high, though, and you were flying.
+And when slowing could be put off no longer, the GSX-R’s state of the art stoppers responded with relish.

-The first GSX-R 750 was dubbed the \’slab-side\’.
+The first GSX-R 750 was nick-named the ‘slab-side’.
 That referenced the perpendicular lines of its design.
-Certainly, it communicated solidity – and a sense of purpose.
-So – single-handedly – the Suzuki GSX-R750 sparked the \’race-rep\’ revolution.
-After that, roadsters really were not ever the same again!
+Certainly, it communicated solidity – and a strong sense of purpose.
+So – single-handedly – the Suzuki GSX-R750 sparked the ‘race-rep’ revolution.
+After that, roadsters really would not ever be the same again!